Setting up a Montessori shelf in your home can be confusing at first.

 The child now uses two hands to manipulate the Clatter to make a noise and explore cause and effect.

 In this example, the child also continues to enjoy working with the Water Blocks but now we have added the rest of the set to further their exploration.

 In these photos, we have rotated some of the materials and added a second shelf.
 These shelves could both be set up in the area of the home where the child spends most of their waking hours or you could put one shelf in their bedroom and the other in their playroom.

 A second shelf is added if you observe your child needs more than 6 activities to choose from throughout their day.
 If they seem content with fewer choices, a second shelf may not be needed.

 We continue to build on skills developed in the previous photos.

-On the left, we have added the Lock Box to the top shelf.
+On the left, we have added a Lock Box to the top shelf.

 On the middle shelf, we have moved from spheres, which use the palmer grasp, to the Slotted Box with Chips which uses the pincer grip to drop the coins through the narrow slot.
 We have added the Geometric Sorting Board which continues to develop hand-eye coordination and now introduces the concept of sorting shapes.

 On the bottom shelf we have an Owl Puzzle which uses visual discrimination skills and hand-eye coordination to match the correct head to the body.
 The basket of beads remains but now more beads have been added.